sonata-project/SonataAdminBundle/Resources/doc/reference/preview_mode.rst

 Preview Mode
 ============

+Preview Mode is an optional view of an object before it is persisted or updated.

-A preview step can be enabled for an admin entity by overriding the public property
+The preview step can be enabled for an admin entity by overriding the public property
 $supportsPreviewMode and setting it to true.

 .. code-block:: php